 And then there's the question of whether a rat is physically capable of covering a cat.
 Certainly, it's true that rats and cats raised together get along well, and can even be snuggly friends, as can be seen in various YouTube videos.

-Indeed, as surprising as it may seem, it's known that tame cats will on occasion nurse baby rats (as shown in the video at the top of this page), a significant fact in the present context; most mammals (and birds) imprint on the type of animal that raises them, that is, when they reach sexual maturity, they will choose to mate with that kind of animal even if that kind is not their own (read a discussion of imprinting elsewhere on this website).
+Indeed, as surprising as it may seem, it's known that tame cats will on occasion nurse baby rats (as shown in the video below), a significant fact in the present context; most mammals (and birds) imprint on the type of animal that raises them, that is, when they reach sexual maturity, they will choose to mate with that kind of animal even if that kind is not their own (read a discussion of imprinting elsewhere on this website).

 Accounts of such behavior seem to be nothing unusual in the older literature.
 In closing, I'll quote one such case here (from Bingley 1820, pp. 247-248):